Certificate Patrol

 2. In most cases web sites keep using the same certification authority (Issued By) over time.
 Should the web site have changed its certification authority, make sure the old certificate was about to expire.
 CertPatrol will assist you with this.

-6. In case of doubt install the Perspectives add-on to make further checks on the credibility of a certificate.
-The downside of Perspectives is, you reveal who you communicate with to an external service — so better only use it when necessary.
+7. In case of doubt install the Perspectives or Convergence add-ons to make further checks on the credibility of a certificate.
+The downside of these add-ons is, you reveal who you communicate with to an external service — so better only use it when necessary.
+In theory you could have some tech savvy friends run notaries for you, the more the better, but would you want to expose your surfing habits to them?

 It is very important to understand that certificates do not make a statement about the trustworthiness of a web site, but whether that web site is indeed what you think it is.
 In practice you should always be very suspicious if there are problems with your electronic banking or other sites you trust for very important operations, whereas you can probably relax if a certification problem arises for a web site that you are merely intending to have a quick look at.
 The more a web site is important to YOU, the more you should be cautious!
 That is the most essential rule of thumb in dealing with the wild west of Internet certification today.